Backing up and moving Weblate#

 The database is the most important storage.
-Set up regular backups of your database, without it all your translation setup will be gone.
+Set up regular backups of your database.
+Without the database, all the translations are gone.

-The recommended approach is to do dump of the database using database native tools such as pg_dump or mysqldump.
-It usually performs better than Django backup and restores complete tables with all data.
+The recommended approach is to save a dump of the database using database-native tools such as pg_dump or mysqldump.
+It usually performs better than Django backup, and it restores complete tables with all their data.

-You can restore this backup in newer Weblate release, it will perform any
+You can restore this backup in a newer Weblate release, it will perform all the

 necessary migrations when running in

-Upgrading Weblate on more detailed information how to perform upgrade between
+Upgrading Weblate on more detailed info on how to upgrade between versions.

 command.
 That way the backup is database agnostic and can be used in case you

-Prior to restoring you need to be running exactly same Weblate version as was
+Prior to restoring the database you need to be running exactly the same Weblate

 change between releases and you would end up corrupting the data in some way.